SFPDML: Securer and Faster Privacy-Preserving Distributed Machine Learning based on MKTFHE: Preliminaries

 \section{Preliminaries}

 \textbf{Notation}: In the rest of this paper, $\mathbb{R} $ denotes the real numbers, $\mathbb{Z}$ denotes the integers, and $\mathbb{T}$ indicates $ \mathbb{R}/\mathbb{Z}$, the torus of real numbers modulo $1$.
 We use TLWE to denote the (scalar) binary Learning With Error problem over Tours, and TRLWE for the ring mode.
-We define $params$ as the parameter set in TFHE, $ mkparams $ in MKTFHE and our scheme.
-Besides, $ k$ is used to represent the number of the participants in MKTFHE and $l $ is used to represent the bit length of a message or ciphertext.
-Then we use bold letter, e.g. $\bm{a}$, to denote vector and use $\langle \bm{a},\bm{b}\rangle $ to represent the inner product between vector $\bm{a} $ and vector $\bm{b}$.
+We define $params$ as the parameter set in TFHE, $ mkparams $ in MKTFHE, and our scheme.
+Besides, $ k$ is used to represent the number of participants in MKTFHE, $l$ is used to represent the bit length of a message or ciphertext, and $ct[l]$ is denoted as $l$-bit ciphertext in MSB order.
+Then we use bold letters, e.g. $\bm{a}$, to denote vector and use $\langle \bm{a},\bm{b}\rangle $ to represent the inner product between vector $\bm{a} $ and vector $\bm{b}$.